MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 - Engage in thoughtful code reviews and peer learning
 - Help create a fun and effective team environment, especially in sports data

+### Abdul Qader – Learning Goals

+- Strengthen understanding of how machine learning can be applied to real-world problems like sports analytics
+- Improve feature engineering and model evaluation skills
+- Learn to interpret model outputs and draw meaningful conclusions from data
+- Collaborate closely with teammates to contribute to a shared goal
+- Build a strong, portfolio-ready project that reflects my growth in data science and passion for football

 ---

 ## 🌟 Final Note